-The other connected basketball comes from an outfit called Infomotion Sports Technologies.
-94fifity is the official Smart Basketball of the National Association of Basketball Coaches.
+Another connected basketball comes from an outfit called InfoMotion Sports Technologies.
+94fifty is the official Smart Basketball of the National Association of Basketball Coaches.

-This regulation size, weight, spin and bounce basketball comes with a Qi wireless charger, and the mobile apps (iOS and Android) are free.
+This regulation size, weight, spin and bounce ball comes with a Qi wireless charger.
 It also includes a custom-made bag to carry the ball in.

 The ball runs a lightweight operating system that dissects patterns in motion and can communicate anomalies in less than 100 milliseconds over Bluetooth.
 You will get instant feedback on every shot and dribble.